matthiasbressan/matthiasbressan.github.io/permaculture_climate.md

 While our dashboard runs locally, we developed it in a way that it can be deployed online without much extra effort.

 We would also like to include biological information specifically centered around permaculture.
-Meaning, in addition to the meteorological data provided here, the user gets a list of plants that grow in the selected area, and ideally also infromations on grwoth temperature, water needs, and so on.
+Meaning, in addition to the climate data provided here, the user gets a list of plants that grow in the selected area, and ideally also infromations on grwoth temperature, water needs, and so on.
 This was not realisable yet as this information is not accessible for plant species that are outside of the main agricoltural focus, but are really important for a local ecosystem and therefore permaculture.